Mingkai Deng

 This position paper critiques several schools of thoughts on world modeling, and proposes a new architecture for a general-purpose world model, with an outlook of a Physical, Agentic, and Nested (PAN) AGI system enabled by such a model.

-Mingkai Deng*, Jinyu Hou*, Zhiting Hu, Graham Neubig, Hongxia Jin, Yilin Shen, Eric P. Xing
+Mingkai Deng*, Jinyu Hou*, Zhiting Hu, Eric P. Xing

-Berkeley LLM Agents Hackathon (Winner of Fundamental Track)
+Berkeley LLM Agents Hackathon (2nd Place, Winner of Fundamental Track)

 LLM360 K2: Building a 65B 360-Open-Source Large Language Model from Scratch